antleaf/doapr/webroot/content/services/prereview.md

   (of preprints) written by any researcher with an Orcid iD.
 Authors do not submit their own preprints to PREreview for evaluation.
 service_url: https://www.prereview.org
-categories:
+cost: completely_free
+functions:
+- peer-review
+repositories:
-- review
+- africarxiv
-integrations:
-- repository: preprints_org
+- preprints-org
-  feature: peer review
-  description:
+repo_count: 2
 ---